Gertrude Vanderbilt Whitney: Personal life

-Harry Whitney died of pneumonia in 1930, at age 58, leaving his widow an estate valued at $72 million.
+Harry Whitney died of pneumonia in 1930, at age 58, leaving an estate valued at approximately $72 million.
+The bulk of the fortune was left in Trust for their three children; Gertrude received a life interest in their Manhattan townhouse at 871 Fifth Avenue.

 In 1934, she was at the center of a highly publicized court battle with her brother Reginald's widow, Gloria Morgan Vanderbilt, for custody of her ten-year-old niece, Gloria Vanderbilt.
 Gertrude Vanderbilt Whitney did win custody of her niece at the end of the custody battle.

 Gertrude Whitney died on April 18, 1942, at age 67, and was interred next to her husband in Woodlawn Cemetery in The Bronx, New York City.
 The reported cause of her death was from a heart condition.
 Her daughter Flora Whitney Miller assumed her mother's duties as head of the Whitney Museum, and was succeeded by her daughter, Flora Miller Biddle.